NZFMA Awards – 2012

 2011 Jason Pine

-Judge: Bruce Holloway (former Writer of the Year)
+Judge: Bruce Holloway (Former Writer and Publication of the Year winner)

 Recent Winners (TV and radio combined)